 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALGs allow for a margin of safety.

-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL): The concentration of a contaminant, which if exceeded, triggers treatment or other requirements.